Prevent churn with cancellation flows

-- If no Cancellation Flow is enabled, a customer who decides to cancel a subscription will see a simple “yes/no” confirmation modal.
+- If no cancellation flow is enabled, a customer who decides to cancel a subscription will see a simple "yes/no" confirmation modal.

 - Reduce churn by giving customers alternatives (discounts, plan changes, help options) that make staying attractive.